 It was the depths of the Great Depression when Diego Rivera arrived in Detroit to paint murals in the courtyard of the Detroit Institute of Art.
 He brought along his wife, Frida.
-The couple were there for 11 months, creating what Diego believed to be some of his best work.
+The couple stayed in Detroit for 11 months, creating what Diego believed to be some of his best work.
 While he worked on the murals, Frida painted in the gallery above, developing the style that became uniquely hers.

 While in the city, they were both often in the public eye, with photographers constantly documenting their time.

 Detroit wasn’t just cars.
-In what became the mural’s most controversial panel, the nativity-like vaccination scene pays homage to the pharmaceutical industry.
+In what became the mural’s most controversial panel, the nativity-like vaccination scene pays homage to its pharmaceutical industry.

-Within the twenty-seven frescoes Rivera weaves together his Mexican culture with U.S. industry in what has been called a “Communist’s Homage to Capitalism.”
-These seeming opposites are at the mural’s foundation.
+Within the twenty-seven frescoes Rivera weaves together his Mexican heritage with U.S. industry, in what has been called a “Communist’s Homage to Capitalism.”
+These seeming opposites are at the mural’s core.
 Nature versus industry.
 Man versus machine.
 Passenger versus war plane.
 Science to save the world (through vaccines) or destroy it (through chemical warfare)?
 Hawk versus dove?

 A communist worker (sporting the hammer and star) versus the capitalist owner of production (half Henry Ford, half his mentor, Thomas Edison).